JvanKatwijk/qt-dab/README.md

 	- limeSDR,
 	- Soapy (experimental, Linux only), and
    	- prerecorded dump (*.raw, *.iq and *.sdr)
+  * Clean interface to add other devices, see below.

 Not  (Not yet or partly) implemented:

   * DMB (Audio and Video)